Jenniferazeng/hyphenateinc.github.io/pages/server/server_product_overview.md

 The objects that the verbs operate on are called "resources" in Platform API,which is URLs, and these are also part of the standard HTTP protocol.
 In fact, when we open a website in a browser, for example, [Chat's website](http://www.easemob.com), the browser is actually sending an HTTP GET request to the web server.

-Note that the Chat Platform API is JSON-based, so when constructing an HTTP request, you need to specify in the HTTP HEADER.
+Note that the Platform API is JSON-based, so when constructing an HTTP request, you need to specify in the HTTP HEADER.

 <table border="1" cellspacing="0" bordercolor="#000000">
   <tr>